What’s the relationship between your calves and your brain?

 Not only are these exercises great for sufficient blood flow, but can also help with muscle growth and reduce pain related to Achilles tendinitis.

-Resistance exercise is great for building new muscle tissue, hypertrophy, and prevent the loss of muscle mass.
+Resistance exercise is great for building new muscle tissue, hypertrophy, and preventing the loss of muscle mass.

 Functional electrical stimulation is a form of involuntary contraction of skeletal muscle fibers by placing sensors on the muscle.
 It is often used as a home treatment!